visualopsholdings/nodes-web/README.md

 - Speed up cucumber an order of magnitude by directly serving the angular built stuff rather than using ng serve.

+### 11 Sep 2024
+- Allow security policies to be edited for streams.